Federal Student Aid Changes from the One Big Beautiful Bill Act

 Do These New Rules Apply To Me?

-To qualify for “legacy provisions” that allow students to keep their loan borrowing annual and aggregate limits the same under the current rules, you must
+To qualify for “interim exception” (legacy provisions) that allow students to keep their loan borrowing annual and aggregate limits the same under the current rules, you must

 - Be currently enrolled in your program of study before July 1, 2026, and

-- Have had any type of federal loan (Direct Subsidized, Direct Unsubsidized, or PLUS) disbursed to your bill before July 1, 2026
+- Have had any type of federal loan (Direct Subsidized, Direct Unsubsidized, or PLUS) disbursed to your bill before July 1, 2026, and

-These legacy provisions will last for up to three years or until the published program length, whichever is less.
-Example: The graduate phase of the Physician Assistant Studies program is published as six semesters.
-The legacy provisions would last six-consecutive semesters, or until July 1, 2029, whichever comes first.
+This interim exception will last for up to three years or until the published program length, whichever is less.
+Example: A master's degree is published as a three-year program.
+If the student has attened for two years so far, they have one year left of qualifying for the interim exception or until July 1, 2029, whichever comes first.

-A student will lose their legacy provision if
+A student will lose their interim exception if

 - They withdraw from their program